realpython/python-guide/docs/scenarios/scientific.rst

 Pandas
 ------
-`Pandas <http://pandas.pydata.org/>`_ is data manipulation library based on Numpy and which provides many useful functions for accessing, indexing, merging and grouping data easily.
+`Pandas <http://pandas.pydata.org/>`_ is data manipulation library based on NumPy and which provides many useful functions for accessing, indexing, merging and grouping data easily.
 The main data structure (DataFrame) is close to what could be found in the R statistical package, that is an heterogeneous data tables with name indexing, time series operations